JuliaMath/FunctionZeros.jl/README.md

 extents of the lookup tables.

 ### Limitations
-The first three zeros (`n` ∈ {1,2,3}) of any of the four functions treated here are always found correctly for any choice of `nu`.
-Similarly, when `nu ≤ 93`, any choice for `n` will produce a correct result.
-However, for `nu > 93` and `n > 3` some of the zeros may be skipped or found in the wrong order.
+The first ten zeros of any of the four functions treated here are always found correctly for any choice of `nu`.
+For `nu ≤ 150`, any choice for `n` will produce a correct result.
+However, for `nu > 150` and `n > 10` the results should not be trusted as some of the zeros immediately following the tenth may be skipped.

 ### Exported Functions